adawang1024/College_Rankings/datasheet.md

 16. **Does the dataset contain data that might be considered sensitive in any way (e.g., data that reveals racial or ethnic origins, sexual orientations, religious beliefs, political opinions or union memberships, or locations; financial or health data; biometric or genetic data; forms of government identification, such as social security numbers; criminal history)?** *(If so, please provide a description.)*

-    It contains sensitive demographic and financial indicators in aggregate form, such as racial composition, Pell Grant recipient percentages, and net price for low-income families.
+    It contains sensitive demographic and financial indicators in aggregate form, such as racial composition and Pell Grant recipient percentages.
 However, this information is publicly reported and aggregated at the institutional level.

 17. **Any other comments?**